 People with tight calf muscles and a high arch are more prone to plantar fasciitis.
-Although it may be linked to an increase in activity, plantar fasciitis may occur without any identifiable reason.
+Although it may be linked to adding activity, plantar fasciitis can also happen without any obvious reason.

-Iliotibial band syndrome (ITBS).
+8. IT (iliotibial) band syndrome.
 This syndrome causes pain on the outside of the knee.
-The iliotibial band is a ligament that runs along the outside of the thigh, from the top of the hip to the outside of the knee.
+The IT band is a ligament that runs along the outside of the thigh, from the top of the hip to the outside of the knee.

-ITBS occurs when this ligament thickens and rubs the knee bone, causing inflammation.
-Long-distance runners are more likely to develop ITBS.
+IT band syndrome happens when this ligament thickens and rubs the knee bone, causing inflammation.

 To help prevent blisters:

-These can be prevented by dressing appropriately, staying hydrated, and using sunscreen.
+You can prevent these by dressing appropriately, staying hydrated, and using sunscreen.

 Tips to Prevent Running Injuries

 By taking a few precautions and planning, you can prevent many common running injuries.
 Here are some tips for preventing injuries.

 Listen to your body: Don't ignore pain.
 A little soreness is OK.
 But if you notice consistent pain in a muscle or joint that doesn't get better with rest, see your health care provider.